Music Together® Class Guidelines for Enrolled Families

 Each of these items will enhance your experience in Music Together.

 - Please play your CD for your children as often as you can, both as a background accompaniment to daily life, and for special family jam, song and dance sessions.
 Be sure to play it at home where your children can move about freely, and not just in the car where they are confined to a car-seat.
 SING about whatever is happening and to accompany your activities (washing the dishes, changing a diaper, the sillier the better!)
 Make Music Together songs your own by including your own words and stories.
 Starting in Fall, 2014, you will get a free download of the current semester's music at the new Family Music Zone.
 You may also stream the music from any device connected to the internet.
-We also have a new app called "Hello, Everybody!"
+We also have an app called "Hello, Everybody!"
 It is free and may be downloaded from the App Store.

 - The Songbook contains suggestions for musical activities at home for various ages.
 The opening pages are filled with wonderful information about making the most of your Music Together experience.
 Many children will begin to include pictures of musical notation in their drawings when they have spent time with the songbooks.
 This is the beginning of the understanding that these symbols “talk to us” about music.
 Best of all, the songbook is in the same order as the recordings so the illustrations come up when the song begins.
 These songbooks have become the favourite bedtime/lullaby books of many Music Together children.